sitphp/commands/doc/2_creating_a_command.md

 ## Basics

-### Create the command class
+## Creating a command

-To create a new command, simply create a new class extending the `\SitPHP\Commands\Command` class in the "Commands" folder of library or application.
-It should implement the `handle` method.
+To build a new command, you should create a new class extending the `\SitPHP\Commands\Command` class in the "Commands" folder of your library or application.
+This class should implement the `handle` method.
 Let's create, for example, a "YourCommand" class :

 ```php
 namespace App\Commands;